NZBMA’s Terms & Conditions

 Client Acknowledgement

-By proceeding with appointment booking or service utilisation, clients acknowledge they have read, understood and agree to be bound by these Terms and Conditions.
-This policy forms an integral component of the service agreement between NZBMA and its clients, incorporating all legal protections and obligations under New Zealand law.
+By proceeding with appointment booking or service utilisation, clients acknowledge they have read, understood and agree to be bound by these Terms and Conditions in their entirety.
+This acknowledgement constitutes a legally binding contract between clients and NZBMA Ltd., incorporating all provisions outlined herein, including but not limited to cancellation policies, fee structures, privacy protections, informed consent requirements and dispute resolution procedures.